yhagio/utage/README.md

 - [X] Deployment on Firebase
 - [X] Use Immutable.js for states
 - [X] Experimental Web Notifications on new event creation
+- [X] Simple components testing with Enzyme, Chai, Sinon, and Mocha

 ## Resources